What is the best OTC for Hemorrhoids?

 -

-Use the lowest effective dose for the shortest duration needed.
+Use the lowest effective dose for short-term relief.

 -

-Avoid use if you have a history of stomach ulcers, kidney disease, are on blood thinners, or are already taking other NSAIDs unless advised by a healthcare professional.
+Avoid if you have ulcers, kidney disease, or are on blood thinners unless advised.

 Pharmacist Tips